-Pursuant to the Audit Charter attached as Exhibit A, the Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
+Pursuant to the Audit Charter updated by the Board of Directors and attached to the Company's proxy statement within the last three years, the Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process, including the systems of internal controls.
 In fulfilling its oversight responsibilities, the committee reviewed and discussed the audited financial statements in the Annual Report with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments and the clarity of disclosures in the financial statements.

-The committee reviewed with the independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the committee under generally accepted auditing standards.
+The committee reviewed with the independent auditors who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the committee under generally accepted auditing standards.
 In addition, the committee has discussed with independent auditors the auditor's independence from management and the Company, including the matters in the written disclosures required by the Independence Standards Board.

 The committee discussed with the Company's internal and independent auditors the overall scope and plans for their respective audits.
 The committee meets with the internal and independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls and the overall quality of the Company's financial reporting.
-In reliance on the reviews and discussions referred to above, the committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Annual Report on Form 10-K for the year ended September 30, 2000 for filing with the Securities and Exchange Commission.
+In reliance on the reviews and discussions referred to above, the committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Annual Report on Form 10-K for the year ended September 29, 2001 for filing with the Securities and Exchange Commission.
 The committee and the Board have also recommended, subject to stockholder approval, the selection of the Company's independent auditors.

-The members of the Audit Committee are independent as defined in Sections 303.01(B)(2)(a) and (3) of the New York Stock Exchange's listing standards.
+The members of the Audit committee are independent as defined in Sections 303.01(B)(2)(a) and (3) of the New York Stock Exchange's listing standards.

 AUDIT COMMITTEE

-James G. Vetter, Jr.

-Charles L. Black

-Vance C. Miller, Sr.

-Donald L. Wass, Ph.D.
+James G. Vetter, Jr. Charles L. Black Vance C. Miller, Sr. Donald L. Wass, Ph.D.
+S. Key Coker AUDIT FEES, FINANCIAL INFORMATION SYSTEMS DESIGN AND IMPLEMENTATION FEES AND ALL OTHER FEES